pulumi/docs/pulumi-hugo/themes/default/content/blog/url-shortener-cloudflare-worker/index.md

 # of the content of the post, which is useful for targeting search results or social-media
 # previews.
 This field is required or the build will fail the linter test.
 # Max length is 160 characters.
-meta_desc: Need a URL shortener that responds is milliseconds from anywhere in the world, delivered from over 250 edge locations?
+meta_desc: Need a URL shortener that responds is milliseconds from anywhere, delivered from over 250 edge locations?
 Let's deploy one with Pulumi to Cloudflare Workers.

 # The meta_image appears in social-media previews and on the blog home page.
 # A placeholder image representing the recommended format, dimensions and aspect